MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/faq-email-tracking.md

 ### Example A

-- User A sends an email to multiple recipients, including contacts and other Dynamics 365 users
+- User A sends an email to multiple recipients, including contacts and other Dynamics 365 users.

-- User B replies to this thread
+- User B replies to this thread.

-- Contact A also replies to this thread
+- Contact A also replies to this thread.

-- User B replies to the thread, but removes Contact A as a recipient
+- User B replies to the thread, but removes Contact A as a recipient.

-- They don't want the replies automatically tracked
+- They don't want the replies automatically tracked.

 In this case, it will automatically track because it identifies the ConversationIndex and In-Reply-To values as an email that is part of a